WillGibson/laptop-setup/README.md

     ./src/setup.sh

+## Configuration

+By default everything is installed.
+If that's not what you need, create a `.config.json` file based on `config.json.example` which contains all the available options.

 ## What it won't do for you (yet)

 You will need to do the following manually...

 * [Create your SSH key pair](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) or copy it from elsewhere
 * Create your GPG key or copy it from elsewhere to set up signed Git commits.
 See https://stackoverflow.com/a/55646482/2152144 and https://anh.do/blog/gpg-catalina
-* Install DisplayLink drivers
 * Use TouchID to elevate privileges in terminal.
 Add `auth       sufficient     pam_tid.so` to `/etc/pam.d/sudo`.

 ## Troubleshooting

-If you use this tool on a machine which has already had some of the things installed manually, it can get a bit tricky with permissions here and there
+If you use this tool on a machine which has already had some of the things installed manually, it can get a bit tricky with permissions here and there.

 E.g. If it fails trying to delete an existing app from `/Applications` due to permissions, you might need to `sudo rm -rf /Applications/OffendingApp.app` to get rid of the one which is not managed with Homebrew